-This is a house designed by Gianni Botsford Architects, and built in 2006.
+Kim Jones: This is a house designed by Gianni Botsford Architects, and built in 2006.
 It’s really quite fucking major.
 I never thought I would live somewhere like this.
 When I decided to move, I began by looking for a period property with character and good features.
 This place was my real estate agent’s “wildcard” viewing.
 I saw it and completely fell in love.
 I’ve only really lived here for four months, so it still feels very new.
-I’ve been mainly concentrating on organising my library, and I haven’t even started with my archive.
+I’ve been mainly concentrating on organizing my library, and I haven’t even started with my archive.

-Do you spend a lot of time at home?
+Jack Self: Do you spend a lot of time at home?

 When I’m in London I do.
 I’m a homebody.
 For the last nine years I’ve been living in two places, so it’s nice to get everything in one place.
 I gave up my place in Paris because I wanted to live in a hotel when I’m there.
 In London, I wanted to be more grounded.
 I had quite a nomadic childhood, so to be in one place where everything is together and peaceful – that is good for me.

 A nomadic upbringing must have changed your relationship with objects.
 In my case, it made me disinterested in ownership.
 But you seem to have gone the other way.
-You’ve shown me a lot of “complete” collections of objects: full sets of books, complete streetwear collections, vinyl record back catalogues, even Star Wars figurines.
+You’ve shown me a lot of “complete” collections of objects: full sets of books, complete streetwear collections, vinyl record back catalogs, even Star Wars figurines.
 What is the meaning of collecting, and is the idea of completeness important?